CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - no refund of protocol fee for cancellations, e.g., in case of rolls. fee APR and roll frequency are assumed to be low, and rolls are assumed to be beneficial enough to users to be worth it. accepted as low risk economic issue.
 - loanNFT owner is pushed any collateral leftovers during foreclosure instead of pulling (so can be a contract that will not forward it to actual user, e.g., an NFT trading contract). accepted severity low: low likelihood, medium impact.
 - because oracle uses the unlderying's decimals for base unit amount, underlying asset tokens with few decimals and/or very low prices in their "cash" token may have low precision prices.
 For example GUSD (2 decimals) as underlying, and WBTC as cash (doesn't make much sense), will result in just 4 decimals of price.
 Therefore, asset (underlying) tokens with sufficient decimals and price ranges should be used.
-- in case of congestion / sequencer outage, "stale" openPairedPosition (and openLoan that uses it) can be executed at higher price than the user intended (if price is lower, openLoan has slippage protection, and openPairedPosition has better upside).
+- in case of congestion / sequencer outage, "stale" openPairedPosition (and openLoan that uses it) and rolls executeRoll can be executed at higher price than the user intended (if price is lower, openLoan and executeRoll have slippage protection, and openPairedPosition has better upside).
 This is accepted because of combination of: 1) low likelihood (Arbitrum) and low impact ("loss" is small / intended), 2) because user can revoke asset permissions via force inclusion in some cases, 3) planned sequencer liveness check.
-Dealing with it using a deadline / maxPrice parameter would unnecessarily bloat the interface without significant safety benefit since parameter is likely be be unused if added.
+Dealing with it using a deadline / maxPrice parameter would unnecessarily bloat the interfaces without significant safety benefit since parameter is likely be be unused if added.